-Lot of guys are waiting for you, and you just need to open your eyes.
+A lot of guys are waiting for you, and you just need to open your eyes.

 Focus on your job, you need to earn money.
 You can't live from love.

 Life will choke us with problems and we need to face with them alone.
 Offer your help but don't wait so long that someone accept your hand.
-Crossing the line without passport is not legal, even in human relations.
+Crossing the line without the passport is not legal, even in human relations.